hellowac/mapnik-wiki-zh-cn/Text-Rendering-Overview.md

 As it's only property contains a pointer to a ```text_placements``` object.

 # text_placements
 This object handles the management of all TextSymbolizer properties.
 It can be used as a base class for own objects which implement new processing semantics.
+Basically this class just makes sure a pointer of the right class is returned by the ```get_placement_info``` call.

 ## Functions
 * ```get_all_expressions```: Get a list of all expressions used in any placement.
 This function is used to collect attributes.